shivamswarnkar/Solar-System-Simulation/README.md

 # Solar-System-Simulation

-/*---Note : This model is not accurate for distance, rotation speed and position.---*/
+**Note : This model is not accurate for distance, rotation speed and position.**